 Diagnosing Baby Eczema

-The key indicator in the diagnosis of baby eczema is itchy skin.
+The key indicator in the diagnosis of baby eczema or atopic dermatitis is itchy skin.
 As babies can’t tell you that they are itchy, this is usually indicated by babies scratching themselves repeatedly.
 For an eczema diagnosis to be given, this itching needs to be coupled with at least 3 of the following: a) an obvious rash on the cheeks, trunk or extensor areas (the parts of the skin that touch when a joint bends are called the flexor surfaces, and the parts of the skin on the opposite side of the joint are called the extensor areas).
 In children over 18 months these rashes typically shift to flexure areas, usually behind the knees and inside elbows; b) a history of rashes on cheeks or extensor areas (or flexure areas in toddlers and older children); c) history of dry skin; and d) a history of hayfever, eczema or asthma (known collectively as atopic diseases) in an immediate relative (for children over 4, this changes to a personal history of atopic diseases).

 Matching treatments to eczema severity

 The NHS aims to match the treatment to the severity of a baby’s eczema.
 We’ve tried to capture the spectrum of diagnosis and treatment in our ‘Baby Eczema NHS Treatment Summary’ below.
 Atopic Dermatitis, or Eczema, is a very changeable condition so it is common for a child’s eczema to move up (or down) the severity spectrum and therefore condition should be monitored and their treatments changed accordingly.

 More on Baby Eczema treatments